Ravi Vallathol: Early life

 He was born as eldest among three children to T. N. Gopinathan Nair, a writer and drama artiste of All India Radio and Soudamini in Vallathol family of Tirur.
-He was grandnephew of Mahakavi Vallathol Narayana Menon and grandson of Justice P. K. Narayana Pillai and Kuttipurahu Kesavan Nair.
+He was grandnephew of Mahakavi Vallathol Narayana Menon and grandson of P. K. Narayana Pillai and Kuttipurathu Kesavan Nair.
 He was also the cousin of popular film actor T. P. Madhavan.
 He had a younger brother, V. Nandakumar and a younger sister, Meenakshy.
 He did his schooling at Sisuvihar, Model H.S. and was graduated from Mar Ivanios College, Thiruvananthapuram and did his Post Graduation at Kerala University, Karyavattom.

 Ravi Vallathol made his debut as an actor on the small screen in 1986 with the serial 'Vaitharani' in Doordarshan, scripted by his father, the late T.N.
 Gopinathan Nair and directed by noted Malayalam poet, songwriter and director P. Bhaskaran He also acted in more than 100 television serials including American Dreams in Asianet.
 He entered Malayalam film industry by writing the song “Thazhvarayil manju poothu" in the 1976 movie Madhuram Thirumadhuram.
 The movie he first acted in was Swathi Tirunal directed by Lenin Rajendran.
 He acted in 46 movies in his career including movies like Godfather, Vishnulokam, Nee Varuvolam and Mathilukal.
 He acted in seven movies directed by the internationally known Malayalam director Adoor Gopalakrishnan.
 The Dolphins was his last movie.

 He completed 26 years in Malayalam television industry in 2012.
 He published more than 25 short stories.
 His stories Devaranjini and Nimanjanam were made into serials.
 Ravi acted and scripted many dramas such as Mazha, Ayaal.

 His stage play Revathikkoru Pavakkutty was made into a film.